blackerby/portfolio/content/docs/philosophy.md

 In other words: the answer to the question "What is the purpose of all of this?" is understanding and collaborative meaning construction.

 As an aspiring information professional and technologist, I hope to carry the message of Zobel's work on information retrieval (IR) into my practice.
-What so impressed me about the paper of his that we read this semester is that purpose is at the center of his conceptualization of IR.
+What so impressed me about the paper of his that we read in LS 500: Information Science and Technology is that purpose is at the center of his conceptualization of IR.
 I found the following definition of IR from his paper inspiring: "the study of techniques for supporting human cognition with documents, using material that is sourced from large document collections" (25).

 "Supporting human cognition."
 Not replacing, but supporting.
 In other words, being mindful of who and what this work is for.
 Does artificial intelligence have a role to play in any of this?
 If so, what do we mean by artificial intelligence, and what is that role?